When should you use points and when to pay with cash for hotels? That’s a common question when you’re a rewards traveler

 Knowing when to pay with points and when to pay with cash requires simple math.
 You have to calculate how much it costs to use the points versus paying cash.

-Because there’s a cost associated with using points, even if you have a stash of points from big signup bonuses from cards like the Chase Sapphire Preferred, Chase Sapphire Reserve, and Ink Preferred.
+Because there’s a cost associated with using points, even if you have a stash of points from big bonuses from cards like the Chase Sapphire Preferred, the Chase Sapphire Reserve, and Ink Cash.

 Once you know how much it costs to redeem points compared to paying cash, then you can decide if it’s cheaper to use points.